juju/docs/src/en/getting-started.md

 juju status
 ```

-When the applications have been installed, the output to the above command will
+When the applications have been installed, the output of the above command will
 look something like this:

 ![juju status](./media/juju-mediawiki-status.png)

 There is a lot of useful information there!
 The important parts for now are
-the APP section, which shows that MediaWiki (shortened to 'wiki') and MySQL are
+the 'App' section, which shows that MediaWiki and MySQL are installed, and the
-installed, and the UNIT section, which shows the IP addresses allocated to
+'Unit' section, which shows the IP addresses allocated to each.
+These addresses
-each.
-These addresses correspond to the subnet we created for LXD earlier on.
+correspond to the subnet we created for LXD earlier on.

-By default, Juju is secure - you won't be able to connect to any applications
+When Juju is run on a public cloud, it defaults to being secure - you won't be
-on a public cloud unless they are specifically exposed using the
+able to connect to any applications on a public cloud unless they are
-`juju expose <application>` command.
-This adjusts the relevant firewall
+specifically exposed using the `juju expose <application>` command.
+This
-controls of the cloud to allow external access.
-However, traffic to LXD is not
+adjusts the relevant firewall controls of the cloud to allow external access.
-locked down by default, so for this example there is no need to perform this
+However, traffic to our local LXD environment is not locked down by default, so
-step.
+for this example there is no need to perform this step.

 From the status output, we can see that the IP address for the MediaWiki
 site we have created is 10.154.173.2 Open a browser and enter that address